-The Service also provides the Council's own environmental management function which aims to ensure that all of the services provided by the Council and its suppliers meet the highest possible environmental standards and help continued certification to the ISO14001 Environmental Management standard.
-It also provides the central co-ordinating function of the Council's Climate Emergency response, through which the Council aspires to make all of its activities carbon neutral by 2030 and to help make all of South Derbyshire carbon neutral by 2050.
+The Service also provides the Council's own environmental management function.
+This aims to ensure that all of the services provided by the Council and its suppliers meet the highest possible environmental standards.
+The Council has been certified to the prestigious ISO14001 Environmental Management Standard for twelve consecutive years.

+The Service also provides the central co-ordinating function of the Council's Climate Emergency response, through which the Council aspires to make all of its activities carbon neutral by 2030 and to help make all of South Derbyshire carbon neutral by 2050.
+Our Climate and Environment Action Plan has been independently assessed as one of the best in the UK.

 One of the priorities of the Corporate Plan 2020-24 is 'Our Environment'.
-This has markedly increased prominence in a lot of the Environmental Service's work and is reflected in the Corporate and Service plans.
+This has markedly increased prominence of much of the Environmental Service's work and is reflected in the Corporate and Service plans.
 In addition, much of the work in Environmental Services is driven by national and international law and from statutory guidance issued by various Government departments and agencies.
 This work over the next year will largely be determined by changes at this level.